A Survey on Bayesian Deep Learning: Concrete BDL Models and Applications

 where $\widetilde{\pi}_{kn}=\pi_{kn}(1-p_n)^{r_k}$, $\pi_{kn}=\sigma((\w_k^{(1)})^T\h_n^{(2)}+c_k^{(1)})$, $x_{\cdot nk}=\sum\limits_{p=1}^P x_{pnk}$, $x_{p \cdot k}=\sum\limits_{n=1}^N x_{pnk}$, and $\zeta_{pnk}\propto\phi_{pk}\theta_{kn}$.
 For the learning of $h_{kn}^{(l)}$ where $l>1$, the same techniques as in \cite{DBLP:conf/aistats/GanHCC15} can be used.

-\textbf{Learning Using Stochastic Gradient Thermostats}: An alternative way of learning deep PFA is through the use of \emph{stochastic gradient N\'ose-Hoover thermostats} (SGNHT), which is more accurate and scalable.
-SGNHT is a generalization of the \emph{stochastic gradient Langevin dynamics} (SGLD) \cite{SGLD} and the \emph{stochastic gradient Hamiltonian Monte Carlo} (SGHMC) \cite{SGHMC}.
-Compared with the previous two, it introduces momentum variables into the system, helping the system to jump out of local optima.
+\textbf{Learning Using Stochastic Gradient Thermostats}: An alternative way of learning deep PFA is through \emph{stochastic gradient N\'ose-Hoover thermostats} (SGNHT), which is more accurate and scalable.
+SGNHT is a generalization of the \emph{stochastic gradient Langevin dynamics} (SGLD) \cite{SGLD} and the \emph{stochastic gradient Hamiltonian Monte Carlo} (SGHMC)~\cite{SGHMC}.
+Compared with the previous two, SGNHT introduces momentum variables into the system, helping the system to jump out of local optima.
 Specifically, the following stochastic differential equations (SDE) can be used:

 where $\widetilde{f}(\Ps_g)=-\nabla_{\Ps_g}\widetilde{U}(\Ps_g)$ and $\widetilde{U}(\Ps_g)$ is the negative log-posterior of the model. $t$ indexes time and $\mathcal{W}$ denotes the standard Wiener process. $\xi$ is the thermostats variable to make sure the system has a constant temperature. $D$ is the injected variance which is a constant.
 To speed up convergence, the SDE is generalized to: